-Every year, air pollution is responsible for an estimated seven million premature deaths worldwide.
+Every year, air pollution prematurely kills about seven million people worldwide.
 It is also one of the biggest threats to human health, increasing the risk of chronic heart and pulmonary diseases, lung cancer, stroke, and respiratory infections.
-In addition, it is contributing to the climate crisis and accelerating global warming.
-Nearly all of the global population is breathing highly polluted air every day.
+What’s more, air pollution is contributing to the climate crisis and accelerating global warming.
 Governments urgently need to commit to air pollution prevention in an effort to solve one of the direst environmental problems in the world right now.
+As we celebrate the International Day of Clean Air for Blue Skies, which every year falls on September 7, we reflect on some of the most promising solutions to air pollution out there.

 Sometime between 1820 and 1840, the world began transitioning to new manufacturing processes that became known as the Industrial Revolution.
 While this represented a turning point in the history of technological advancement and moulding the world as we know it today, industrialisation came at a huge cost for the environment and affected worldwide air quality, especially in new, developing urban areas.
 Even today, the highest levels of air pollution are recorded in cities.
 Six of the world’s 10 most polluted cities in 2021 were in India, with Bhiwadi topping the list, while neighbouring countries like Pakistan and Bangladesh are also some of the worst affected.
 In China, despite the huge progress made in recent years, where particulate pollution saw a 29% drop globally, 1.25 million people still die prematurely from pollution-related diseases every year.